FilOzone/filecoin-services-payments/README.md

 #### Best Practice

-- Unless absolutely required, clients should refrain from cutting operator allowances for ongoing transactions.
+- Unless absolutely required, payers should refrain from cutting operator allowances for ongoing transactions.
 - In the event that the rate stream cannot be initiated, operators should be prepared for this possibility and utilize one-time payments as a backup.

 ## Contributing